Please note that these lists are subject to change. We will make note of any changes.

-Be sure to take a look at the summer reading programs offered at local libraries.
+- Be sure to take a look at the summer reading programs offered at local libraries.
 Developmentally appropriate reading recommendations are also available from local libraries, classroom teachers, as well as online sites, such as the American Library Association.
 Click here for summer reading lists and other resources from the ALA!

-25 Activities to Keep Kids’ Brains Active in Summer
+- 25 Activities to Keep Kids’ Brains Active in Summer

-Reading Rockets: Ideas for Active Summer Learning
+- Reading Rockets: Ideas for Active Summer Learning

-10 Great Math Apps for Kids Plus links to other games and apps!
+- 10 Great Math Apps for Kids Plus links to other games and apps!

-Fun and Free Summer Learning Resources
+- Fun and Free Summer Learning Resources

 For Preschool-Grade 5, applicable textbooks (determined by beginning year assessments) will be ordered by RHS, if needed.
 The Business Office will invoice families for the cost of the books.
-Classroom teachers will notify you if any additional books are needed as the school year progresses.
+Classroom teachers will notify families if any additional books are needed as the school year progresses.